CDRT/mk_docs/docs/guides/cv/index.md

     - Depending on model, if there are available keyboard functions that are not illustrated on the keyboard physically, these will be listed on the Device Settings - Input page
 - Accessible Trackpad - Palm rejection (depends on model)
 - Upgraded to .Net8
+- Added VantageInstaller.exe to provide a simpler installation mechanism

 **System Update Features**

 - Auto Update Settings
     - Can now control which updates are provided automatically on a scheduled basis by selecting from "Drivers and other" and "BIOS and firmware".
 (Note: BIOS and Firmware typically require reboot where as Drivers and othe will not.)
-    - Schedule is weekly and the day and time can be configured in the UI
+    - Schedule is weekly and the day and time can be configured in the UI if not specified by group policy configuration.
+    - If the Auto Update Settings are configured through policies by the IT administrator, these controls will not be accessible and a message will be shown to indicate this to the user.

 **New Features Support**